savob/savobajic.ca/content/projects/personal/battery.md

 Learned some new techniques and successfully replaced the cells in two of the battery packs with new ones.

+If you want to try giving one of them a spin, head over to their cafe, "[VR & Co.](https://en.vrandcompany.com/)".

 ## Takeaways

 - Working with batteries/cells needs extra considerations compared to circuit with no stored energy